-Error source ad- dress Error dis- play Detection method Cause Check method and remedy Address which should not be existed - - (1) Although the address of M-NET remote controller has been changed after the group is set using M-NET remote controller, the indoor unit is keeping the memory of the previous address.
+Error source ad- Error dis- Detection Cause Check method and remedy dress play method 2.135K Moulou and followy Address which should not be existed - - (1) Although the address of ME remote controller has been changed after the group is set using ME remote controller, the indoor unit is keeping the memory of the previous address.
 The same symptom will appear for the registration with SC.
 Delete unnecessary information of non-existing address which some indoor units have.
 Use either of the following two methods for deletion.
-(2) Although the address of LOSSNAY has been changed after the interlock registration of LOSSNAY is made using M-NET remote controller, the indoor unit is keeping the memory of the previous address.
-1) Address deletion by M-NET remote controller Delete unnecessary address information using the manual setting function of M-NET remote controller.
-Refer to this service handbook "IV [2] Group Settings and Interlock Settings via the ME Remote Controller 1.
+(2) Although the address of LOSSNAY has been changed after the interlock registration of LOSSNAY is made using ME remote controller, the indoor unit is keeping the memory of the previous address.
+1) Address deletion by ME remote controller Delete unnecessary address information using the manual setting function of ME remote controller.
+Refer to this service handbook "IV.
+[2].
+Group Settings and Interlock Settings via the ME Remote Controller 1.
 (3) Address deletion".
-2) Deletion of connection informa- tion of the outdoor unit by the deleting switch Note that this switch deletes all the group information set via M-NET remote controller and all the interlock information of LOSSNAY and the indoor unit. •Turn off the power source of the outdoor unit, and wait for 5 minutes. •Turn on the dip switch (SW2-2) on the outdoor unit control board. •Turn on the power source of the outdoor unit, and wait for 5 minutes. •Turn off the power source of the outdoor unit, and wait for 5 minutes. •Turn off the dip switch (SW2-2) on the outdoor unit control board. • Turn on the power source of the outdoor unit control board.
+2) Deletion of connection informa- tion of the outdoor unit by the deleting switch Note that the above method will delete all the group settings set via the ME remote controller and all the interlock settings between LOSS-NAY units and indoor units.
+Turn off the power source of the outdoor unit, and wait for 5 minutes.
+Turn on the dip switch (SW2-2) on the outdoor unit control board.
+Turn on the power source of the outdoor unit, and wait for 5 minutes.
+Turn off the power source of the outdoor unit, and wait for 5 minutes.
+Turn off the dip switch (SW2-2) on the outdoor unit control board.
+Turn on the power source of the outdoor unit control board.